yahoo/elide/README.md

   6. **Extension** Elide allows the ability to add custom business logic and replaceable JPA provider (from the default Hibernate provider).
   7. **Client API** Elide is developed in conjunction with a Javascript client library that insulates developers from changes to the specification.

+##More Information
+More information about Elide can be found at [www.elide.io](http://www.elide.io/).

 ##Getting Started

 ###Prerequisites